 Input Platform APIs

-The Mir input platform is provided by a loadable module implementing the following entrypoints using C linkage (i.e. no symbol name mangling):
+The Mir input platform is provided by a loadable module.
+Developers must implement the following entrypoints using C linkage (i.e. no symbol name mangling):

 mir::ModuleProperties const* describe_input_module();